 Over the years, Resistance Coffee has grown slowly but steadily, and the time has come to expand this endeavor.
-The first step in this direction has been to formulate what is tentatively titled the “Chicago Coffee Confederation.”
+One step in this direction has been to formulate what is tentatively titled the “Chicago Coffee Confederation.”

 The model takes the basic small-scale process used by Resistance Coffee, and rather than forming a business that centralizes roasting, marketing, and delivery, instead seeks to decentralize those parts of the process that do not need centralizing.
 We are able to get bulk delivery of beans together, but then each project replicates the very inexpensive Bean Boss roaster, develops its own markets, and raises funds for its own projects.